ssrishabh96/Coding-Challenges-2K19/README.md

 8. States program(Check the program file for the program description) (Link: )
 9. Binary Search program to compute the first and last occurence of a key in case of a sorted array with duplicate elements.
 10. Count the number of rotations in a Circularly rotated array of integers
+11. Find the index of the element in a Circularly rotated array of integers